sarahciston/codingcare/posts/guide.md

 Look after each other, ask after one another.

->"I love the people in CCC more than anything else.
+"I love the people in CCC more than anything else.
 While I am sure other creative coders can be cool people too, this group of people inspires and motivates me to put in the time necessary to make my best work."
+{: .quote }

->>Ada Toydemir, they/them, MS Computer Science, USC
+–Ada Toydemir, they/them, MS Computer Science, USC
+{: .quote .attrib }

 ### Make to inquire